What Type of Cane Should I Use?

 The Different Types of Canes

-Today, in addition to walking sticks and ski poles, two types of canes are commonly used:
+There are two types of canes that are most commonly used:

 Left: One type of support cane (credit: Wikipedia)